Whilst exploring the rich social tapestry of St Hilary we have come across quite a bit of information about the Bush Inn.

 Mel ran the Bush for 10 – 15 years.
 He then sold the pub and his house and went to Majorca.
 It is thought that the Bush was sold for around £35,000.
 Rob Price emailed us to tell us that they bought Dan y Bryn from Mel in 1972.

 We have been in touch with the Olympic Museum to find out more about Mel’s achievements.
 They responded by sending a book (700 plus pages!) which documents everything about the 1952 Helsinki Olympic Games and sure enough Mel gets a mention.
-It tells us that:
+It tells us that:“On 27 July 1952 Mel Barnet represented Great Britain in the Heavyweight Lightweight Weightlifting event at the Olympic Games in Helsinki.
+It was the first time that this event was included in the Olympic programme.”

 According to a sports website Mel had the following podium finishes at major championships: